jgranserver/JgransEconomySystem/README.md

 ## Commands

+### General Commands

-- `/bank` - Displays the player's currency balance.
+- `/bank` - Displays the bank commands.

+### Shop Commands

-- `/setshop` - Sets up a shop at the player's current location using a switch mechanism.
+- `/setshop` - Sets up a shop after executing the command properly and hitting a switch button.
+(Permission: jgranserver.admin)
+- `/sellcommand` - Sets up a command shop after executing the command properly and hitting a switch button.
+(Permission: jgranserver.admin)
-- `/shopallow` - Adds a group to the allowed groups for a shop.
+- `/shopallow` - Adds a group to the allowed groups for a shop after executing and hitting the switch button.
+(Permission: jgranserver.admin)
-- `/delshop` - Deletes a shop at the player's current location.
+- `/delshop` - Deletes a shop at the specified switch location if a shop is already available.
+(Permission: jgranserver.admin)
-- `/delcommandshop` - Deletes a command shop at the player's current location.
+- `/delcommandshop` - Deletes a command shop at the specified switch location if a shop is already available.
+(Permission: jgranserver.admin)

-- `/sellcommand` - Sets up a command shop at the player's current location.
+### Rank Commands

 - `/rankadd` - Adds a new rank.
+(Permission: jgranserver.admin)
 - `/rankdel` - Deletes a rank.
+(Permission: jgranserver.admin)
-- `/ranknext` - Updates the next rank for a rank.
+- `/ranknext` - Updates the next rank of a rank.
+(Permission: jgranserver.admin)
 - `/rankcost` - Updates the required currency amount for a rank.
+(Permission: jgranserver.admin)
-- `/rankdown` - Moves a player down to a lower rank.
+- `/rankdown` - Moves a group of players in a rank to the specified rank.
+(Permission: jgranserver.admin)
 - `/ranks` - Displays a list of all rank names.
+(Permission: jgraneconomy.system)
 - `/rankup` - Promotes a player to the next rank.
+(Permission: jgraneconomy.system)

 Refer to the in-game command descriptions for more information on how to use each command.